ibm-cloud-docs/openpages/data-security.md

    - mTLS for internal communications
    - Web App Firewall and DDoS protection
    - Ingress and Egress network rules to isolate your dedicated instance

+## AWS Key Management Service (KMS) key rotation enabled for {{site.data.keyword.openpages_short}}
+{: #kms-key-rotation}

+AWS KMS key rotation is now enabled for all {{site.data.keyword.openpages_short}} instances for 365 days.

+The AWS KMS key rotation is enabled for 365 days for only the following offerings:
+- IBM Cloud Hybrid on AWS
+- watsonx.governance on AWS Marketplace
+- {{site.data.keyword.openpages_short}} as a Service on AWS Marketplace {: note}

 ## Protecting your sensitive data in {{site.data.keyword.openpages_short}}
 {: #data-encryption}